immauss/openvas/Readme.md

 # Tags  #
 tag              | Description
 ----------------|-------------------------------------------------------------------
-21.4.4-06 | This is the most recent, but not yet the same as latest.
-I'm going to give it a few days.
+21.4.4-06 | This is the most recent and latest.
-21.4.4-01 & latest  | The latest and greatest for amd64 & arm64 based on Debian buster
 armv7     | The latest build for ArmV7 with Postgresql11 based on Debian buster
 20.08.04.6 | The last 20.08 image
 beta            | from the latest master source from greenbone.
 This may or may not work.